parrt/msds692/hw/pipeline.md

 You shouldn't add data to the repo.
 We'll test it using [sample input](https://github.com/parrt/msds692/blob/master/hw/code/pipeline/data) and compare to [expected output](https://github.com/parrt/msds692/blob/master/hw/code/pipeline/output).

+Please be aware that the point of this exercise is to teach you about generating structured text.
+There are plenty of libraries out there already that will generate data in any format we want.
+Please don't call them because otherwise you are not actually solving the problem, but rather simply calling somebody else's solution.
+Learning a language is a matter of learning to speak it and it defeats the purpose of this exercise if you call someone else's JSON or XML dumping routine.

 ## Evaluation

 Each of the five translators will be tested automatically.
 Any programming errors or invalid output will result in a zero for that particular test.
 Each of the translators gets 20% of the score.
 Note, however, that if your CSV `readcsv()` function doesn't work, your `csv*.py` scripts will not work either so make sure you get that working correctly first.